 In my practice today, I consult science.
 There is empirical evidence of an emotional component to pain.
 So, if you come to me in pain, I can rub your shoulders; I can assess your posture; I can recommend stretches or exercises to improve mobility, but that emotional component remains.
 When you are stressed, your shoulders might tense up and cause neck pain.
 You are depressed and you slump, which leads to upper back pain.
 The physical issue can be removed, but if the emotional component remains, you are stuck in a repeated cycle of pain.
 I mention all of these points because we cannot approach massage as if every client is a hunk of meat and tendons.
 However, your body is more than your “subtle body” and neglecting the issues of the flesh is neglecting the issue entirely.
 My massage teacher always says something along the lines of, “Thanks for addressing my ethereal light body, but since I paid you for a massage, pick up my flesh and move it.”

 Energy workers aren’t the devil, guys.
 In fact, I now think they were on to something that we may have lost sight of.
 If you are in pain, you have to assess your “spirit damage” or you might just stay in the same cycle of relief, pain, relief, pain.
 If we want to become a respected, utilized, health care treatment, we do have to stop treating ONLY the subtle body, become approachable, stop imposing wild, false claims about what energy work can do.
 When I give massage am I moving life force, chi, clearing chakras, or lowering stress hormone levels?
-I don’t know, but I know that my job is to do no harm, and if I can make a person feel better while maintaining a ethical code.
-My job is accomplished.
+I don’t know.
+I do know that my job is to do no harm, and if I can make a person feel better while maintaining a ethical code, my job is accomplished.